Taebu/Swift-Korean/chapter29.md

 In addition to the standard library operators, you use & immediately before the name of a variable that’s being passed as an in-out argument to a function call expression.
 For more information and to see an example, see In-Out Parameters.

-GRAMMAR OF A PREFIX EXPRESSION

-prefix-expression → prefix-operator opt postfix-expression
+> prefix-expression → prefix-operator opt postfix-expression

-prefix-expression → in-out-expression
+> prefix-expression → in-out-expression

-in-out-expression → & identifier
+> in-out-expression → & identifier

 ### Try Operator
 A try expression consists of the try operator followed by an expression that can throw an error.
 It has the following form: